What are payroll expenses? A complete guide for businesses

 Payroll expenses for independent contractors

-Employers must also include payments to freelancers and independent contractors in their payroll expenses.
-However, it’s important to note that you don’t have to withhold any of an independent contractor’s gross income.
+While calculating their payroll expenses, employers must also include payments to freelancers and independent contractors.
+However, it’s important to note that, unlike for your W-4 employees, you don’t need to withhold any of an independent contractor’s gross income.

 How to calculate payroll expenses in 5 steps

+Finance teams, payroll specialists, or business owners themselves usually handle payroll expense calculations.
 Projecting your business’s total payroll costs can help you set a budget and allocate cash for upcoming expenses.
-You can follow these five steps to calculate payroll:
+You can follow these practical steps to calculate payroll:

 When a new employee starts at your company, they must complete IRS Form W-4.
-This tells your business how much money to withhold from the employee’s paycheck for income taxes.
-The employee will indicate their allowances, tax filing status, and other factors to determine their tax withholdings.
-New employees will also need to submit the equivalent state form where applicable.
+It informs your business of how much money to withhold from the employee’s paycheck for income taxes.

 Begin your calculation with your employees’ gross wages, excluding all withholdings.
 Your payroll period will determine how much of an employee’s wages you pay on each payroll date.

 For example, let’s say you have a biweekly payroll.
-If an employee receives $50/hr and works for 40 hours each week, they receive a gross pay of $4,000 per pay period.
+If an employee earns $50 per hour and works 40 hours per week, they receive a gross pay of $4,000 per biweekly pay period.
 You can then calculate annual payroll costs and break them down into monthly, quarterly, or weekly costs as needed.

-Net pay is the amount an employee receives after all payroll deductions.
-To calculate net pay, use the employee’s gross wages, the information they provided on Form W-4 (and the equivalent state income tax form), and their benefits elections.
+Net pay is the amount an employee receives after all payroll tax deductions.
+To calculate withholdings, use the employee’s gross wages, the information they provided on Form W-4 (and the equivalent state income tax form), and their benefits elections.

-Using the same example from above, let’s say the employee withholds 15% for federal income taxes and 5% for state income taxes.
-You also deduct 7.65% for FICA taxes and $100 for the employee’s healthcare elections.
-Based on the employee’s $4,000 gross wages per period, their net pay would be $2,794 per payroll period.
+Using the same example from above, let’s say the employee withholds 15% for federal income taxes and 5% for state income taxes:

 Making payroll tax journal entries

-Posting payroll tax journal entries is crucial for accurate financial bookkeeping.
+Posting payroll tax journal entries is crucial for accurate financial bookkeeping and tax compliance.
 You can use three types of entries to organize your payroll costs:

-- Accrued payroll: Accountants should debit accrued earnings and credit wages payable.
+- Accrual accounting for payroll: Accountants should debit accrued earnings and credit wages payable.
 These entries should take place during their corresponding pay periods.

 - Accrued payroll in cash: Cash payments debit your wages payable account and credit your cash position